Internal Research Grant Fund

 Winter Application Deadline: Friday, January 18, 2019 (OPEN)

 Applications will be accepted until midnight on the submission deadline.
 Results will be announced 4-6 weeks from the submission deadline.

 New SSHRC Awards

 The application process for the new SSHRC Grants will be fully integrated with the Internal Research Grant Fund (IRGF) for Explore Grants and Faculty Conference Travel Fund (FCTF) awards for Exchange Grants.

-Applications for these new awards will be conducted through ROMEO in the IRGF and FCTF competitions respectively.
+Applications for these new awards will be conducted through ROMEO in the IRGF and FCTF opportunities respectively.
 Applicants with SSHRC eligible activities will automatically be considered for the SSHRC Grants by the Scholarship Review Committee.
-The top 3 ranked IRGF and top 2 ranked FCTF SSHRC eligible applications from each competition will be awarded SSHRC Explore and SSHRC Exchange Grants respectively.
+The top 3 ranked IRGF and top 2 ranked FCTF SSHRC eligible applications from each opportunity will be awarded SSHRC Explore and SSHRC Exchange Grants respectively.
 These SSHRC awards will be administered identically to existing internal awards, but they will be 'branded' as SSHRC awards and will have specific acknowledgement and reporting requirements.

 Effective Winter 2019, applicants may hold one IRGF (or SSHRC Explore) every 2 years.
 Previous IRGF grants must be completed at least 12 months before applicants are eligible to apply again.
 A grant is completed when all expenses have been incurred and the final research report has been submitted.
 This applies to the Principal Investigator only.
 NOTE: grant extensions will impact your eligibility period.

 Ineligible applications will be returned without adjudication.

 STANDARD GRANTS are led by an individual eligible applicant.
 Part-time faculty members may apply as a co-applicant with a full-time faculty member.